trc492/Ftc2018RelicRecovery/TeamCode/src/main/java/team3543/readme.md

 A brief synopsis of the naming convention is given here:
 The prefix of the name will be one of the following:

-* Template: This is a minimally functional OpMode used to illustrate the skeleton/structure of a particular style of OpMode.
+* Basic:    This is a minimally functional OpMode used to illustrate the skeleton/structure of a particular style of OpMode.
 These are bare bones examples.
 * Sensor:   This is a Sample OpMode that shows how to use a specific sensor.
             It is not intended as a functioning robot, it is simply showing the minimal code